 I believe business leaders are responsible for creating a work environment that supports and enables their employees to thrive.
-Intervening and addressing conflict is imperative to maintain a positive business culture.
+Intervening and handling conflict is imperative to maintain a favourable business culture.

-What to avoid when it comes to conflict resolution
+What to avoid when it comes to conflict resolution:

-1 | Meet with team member(s) together.
+1 | Meet together with team members.

 2 | Ask each member to describe exact actions they'd like to see the other party take to resolve the conflict.

-- Suggest they share 3-4 recommendations
+- Suggest they share no more than 2-3 recommendations

 3 | Self-reflection by leadership

-4 | If the situation needs further exploration, use a process adapted from Stephen Covey - ask each participant to additionally identify what the other employees can do to remedy the situation.
+4 | If the situation needs further exploration, use a process adapted from Stephen Covey - ask participants to share what the other employees can do to remedy the situation.

 5 | All team members need to be part of the discussion and commit to making the changes necessary to resolve the conflict.
+They can start by:

 - Treating each other with dignity and respect.